During iterative workflow design and development, by mutiple parties, it is important to ensure that:

 ..... [ Edit Test > Submit Draft for Testing > {Test on a ticket} ]1..* > Complete Test & Publish

-There are many other possible sequences including those where unsatisfactory tests can be deleted, or Test Drafts discarded and it is outside the scope of this article to demonstrate them all.
+There are many other possible sequences including those where unsatisfactory tests can be deleted, or Test Drafts discarded.
+It is outside the scope of this article to demonstrate them all.
 However this state diagram illustrates the possible command paths available :

 Note that "Start Testing" initiates the Testing Lifecycle after which the workflow remains within this lifecycle until the user chooses either "Delete Test" or "Complete Test & Publish".

-It should also be noted that "Complete Test & Publish" releases the lock on the workflow, in a similar way to "Publish Draft & Unlock" within the Simple Publishing methodology.
+It should also be noted that "Complete Test & Publish" releases the lock on the workflow, in a similar way to "Publish Draft" within the Simple Publishing methodology.
 Except "Complete Test & Publish" promotes the last submitted Test diagram to be the published workflow, not the draft

 The "Test" Workflow state